aserg-ufmg/CSIndex/README.md

 # CSIndex

-CSIndex (previously called CoreBR) provides meaningful and transparent data about Brazilian scientific production in Computer Science.
-Currently, the project focus on full research papers published in selected conferences.
-The papers are retrieved from DBLP
+CSIndexbr provides transparent data about Brazilian scientific production in Computer Science.
+We index full research papers published in selected conferences and journals.
+The papers are retrieved from DBLP.